-We joked about it in the beginning, calling him “Councilman Holtzhafer” and me “The Councilman’s Wife,” but little did I know how political things might become, how stressful this might be for our family, and the negative attacks that might follow.
+We joked about it in the beginning, calling him “Councilman Holtzhafer” and me “The Councilman’s Wife,” but little did I know how political things might become, how stressful this might be for our family, and the that might follow.
 This wasn’t why we were in it.
 We never imagined this side of things.

 Brian considers himself a "public servant," not a "politician."
 To him, it’s not about party lines.
 It’s about working with others to keep our town safe, happy and healthy.

 Endless hours are spent at meetings, community events, and working on issues people might never imagine.
 All of it is important.
 All of it matters.